temporalio/documentation/docs/java/workflows.md

 Temporal SDK allows you to manually use [Continue-As-New](/concepts/what-is-continue-as-new) in a number of ways:

-If you are continuing execution of the same workflow that is currently running you can do:
+If you are continuing execution of the same Workflow that is currently running you can do:

 ```java
 Workflow.continueAsNew(input1, ...);